OpenLMIS/documents/7-RequisitionDetailsAPI.md

 ### Return

 - agentCode - Mandatory
-- programId - Mandatory
+- programCode - Mandatory
-- periodCode - Optional
+- periodID - Optional
 - requisitionStatus  { Submitted | Authorized | In Approval | Approved | Released }
 - orderID  (null until the requisition has been released as an order)
 - orderStatus   { Released | Packed | Received }